BRITISH INVADERS

 Iberians (3500 – 3000 B.C.)

-Stonenhenge (3000 BC) – it was probably burial ground
+Stonehenge (3000 BC) – it was probably a burial ground.

 Beaker people (about 2000 B.C.)